All Episodes

 Yeah, that's right.

-They were going to replace it with something better, and they need to give their promises, plain and simple.
+They were going to replace it with something better, and they need to keep their promises, plain and simple.

-Well, I agree with you, and I think I was disappointed in uh in the House bill the way it ultimately came out.
+Well, I agree with you, and I think I was disappointed in the House bill, the way it ultimately came out.

 It's a great first step.

-I think one of the more disappointing aspects of it is I learned that there were probably a hundred or so moderate to liberal Republicans in the House that had no intention of ever fully repealing and replacing.
+I think one of the more disappointing aspects of it is I learned that there were probably 100 or so moderate to liberal Republicans in the House that had no intention of ever fully repealing and replacing.

-They it was great to take a vote apparently when Barack Obama was president of the United States and they could uh fall back on the veto.
+Well, that's just that it was great to take a vote, apparently, when Barack Obama was president of the United States, and they could fall back on the veto.

-We not only had Republicans voting that way, we had a whole lot of independence because they wanted people who were authentic.
+We not only had Republicans voting that way, we had a whole lot of independents because they wanted people who were authentic.

 They wanted people to do the things that they said they would do to shake things up, to drain the swamp in Washington.

-Now I know there are discretionary powers of the Health and Human Services Secretary, but they would also pass any new one administration if it happened to be a Democratic administration.
+Now, I know there are discretionary powers of the Health and Human Services Secretary, but they would also pass any new administration if it happened to be a Democratic administration.

 Does that bother you?